rossng/cssbristol.github.io/src/README.md

 ## Contributors

-Currently, all code was handcrafted with <3 and is maintained by the current CSS webmaster, [Julian Laval](https://github.com/JulianLaval).
+Currently, all code was handcrafted with <3 and is maintained by the current CSS webmaster, [Julian Laval](https://github.com/JulianLaval), with additional contributions by [Ben Marshall](https://github.com/ben-marshall).

 ## To-do